gradio-app/gradio/guides/06_client-libraries/02_getting-started-with-the-js-client.md

 ## Inspecting the API endpoints

-Once you have connected to a Gradio app, you can view the APIs that are available to you by calling the `client`'s `info` method.
+Once you have connected to a Gradio app, you can view the APIs that are available to you by calling the `client`'s `view_api` method.
 For the Whisper Space, we see the following:

 ```json
 {